 We are not reformers, and we are not allied with any group, cause, or religious denomination.
 We have no wish to dry up the world.
 We do not recruit new members, but do welcome them.
 We do not impose our experience with problem drinking on others, but we do share it when we are asked to do so.

 Within our membership may be found men and women of all ages and many different social, economic, and cultural backgrounds.
-Some of us drank for many years before coming to the realization we could not handle alcohol.
-Others were fortunate enough to appreciate, early in life or in their drinking careers, that alcohol had become unmanageable.
+Some of us drank for many years before coming to the realisation we could not handle alcohol.
+Others were fortunate enough to appreciate, early in life or in their drinking careers, that they were powerless over alcohol and their lives had become unmanageable.

 The consequences of our alcoholic drinking have also varied.
 A few of us had become derelicts before turning to A.A. for help.
 Some had lost family, possessions, and self-respect.
 We had been on skid row in many cities.
-Some of us had been hospitalized or jailed.
-We had committed grave offenses — against society, our families, our employers, and ourselves.
+Some of us had been hospitalised or gaoled.
+We had committed grave offences — against society, our families, our employers, and ourselves.

-Others among us have never been jailed or hospitalized.
+Others among us have never been gaoled or hospitalised.
 Nor had we lost jobs or families through drinking.
-But we finally came to a point where we realized that alcohol was interfering with normal living.
+But we finally came to a point where we realised that alcohol was interfering with normal living.
 When we discovered that we could not live without alcohol, we, too, sought help through A.A.

 We do not think we are the only people who have the answer to problem drinking.
 We know that the A.A. program works for us, and we have seen it work for every newcomer, almost without exception, who honestly and sincerely wanted to quit drinking.